sudheerj/javascript-interview-questions/README.md

 330. ### What is the difference between internal and external javascript?
      **Internal JavaScript:** It is the source code with in the script tag.
      **External JavaScript:** The source code is stored in an external file(stored with .js extension) and referred with in the tag.

+331. ### Is JavaScript faster than server side script?
+     Yes, JavaScript is than server side script.
+Because JavaScript is a client-side script it does require any web server’s help for its computation or calculation.
+So JavaScript is always faster than any server-side script like ASP, PHP, etc.